lnlyssg/blog/_drafts/caddy.md

 Almost there....

+a) Set-up a port-forward on your router to send port 80 to the server that's running Caddy (in my cae it was my Synology).
+That way Caddy can deal with all the DNS challenges for certificates.
-a) Back to AdGuard Home: you need to create a DNS rewrite entry pointing your base domain (e.g. mycooldomain.com) from step 1) to the IP of where Caddy is running.
+b) Back to AdGuard Home: you need to create a DNS rewrite entry pointing the base domain (e.g. mycooldomain.com) from step 1) to the IP of where Caddy is running.
-b) Start/restart Caddy, so long as you got the syntax right it should automatically obtain a cert and begin serving your service originally running at http://192.168.1.2:3001 as subdomain.mydomain.com.
+c) Start, or restart Caddy, if all has worked as planned it should automatically obtain a cert and begin serving your service originally running at http://192.168.1.2:3001 as subdomain.mydomain.com.

 Now the clever part, because of the fact you also carried out the Tailscale setup this means that no matter where you are in the world, when you are connected to Tailscale you can always access your home services via your own domain name without needing to expose them to the internet.
 Tailscale does offer this service with their own "random" domains e.g. cat-crocodile.ts.net however I found using my own domain name to be a nicer experience.